Threadnaught/Nihilo/README.md

 This project is also currently a prototype, but a bit less so than the pure ESP32 version.

 Nihilo is built on three pillars:
-1. Sandboxing with WASM
+1. Sandboxing with WebAssembly
-2. Communication with RPCs
+2. Communication with Remote Procedure Calls
 3. Security with Elliptic Curve Cryptography

 ## I'm sold, let me try